AlickMitchell/alickmitchell.github.io/content/abouts/index.md

 I put this site together just as a place to let me put [down on digital paper](https://cablekitten.co.uk), some of the topics that I'm working on.

-I love cats, hence the site name, but also any fluffy mammal usually has me wrapped around their paw.
+The name of the site, comes from my love of cats, but any fluffy mammal usually has me wrapped around their paw.

 Qualifications: